X-Wing

 Why It's a Game-Changer

-It's one of the first "fancy fish" techniques players learn, and for good reason.
-Once you spot one, you can remove misleading candidates and open up fresh possibilities—often triggering naked or hidden singles you couldn't see before.
-Think of it like clearing fog from a puzzle path.
+X-Wing is the first fish pattern in the family that includes Swordfish and Jellyfish.
+Once you spot one, you can remove misleading candidates and open up fresh possibilities — often triggering naked singles or hidden singles you couldn't see before.

-How to Spot & Apply an X-Wing (Step-by-Step)
+How to Spot and Apply an X-Wing (Step by Step)

 Visual Walkthrough